nikhilsingh015/Focus_app_code/README.md

 An application with various natural sounds which are played in a loop for an interval of time, to help you Concentrate, Feel Relaxed, A better sleep and to Meditate.

+Functionalities:
+ 1) Play different types of soothing music in loop without the internet.
+ 2) Set the timer for which you want the play the sound.